N. Korea's Kim promises no more nuclear or missile tests - Journal du Cameroun

 For years, the impoverished North has pursued a “byungjin” policy of “simultaneous development” of both the military and the economy.

-But Kim said that as it was now a powerful state, “the whole party and country” should concentrate on “socialist economic construction”, in what he called the party’s “new strategic line”.
+But the leader said that as it was now a powerful state, “the whole party and country” should concentrate on “socialist economic construction”, in what he called the party’s “new strategic line”.

 Several factors have driven the Korean rapprochement, including the North feeling that it can now negotiate from a position of strength, concern about the belligerence of the Trump administration, and the looming impact of sanctions.